Wall Drug: History

-Bill Hustead had seven children and his oldest child, Rick Hustead, is the current proprietor of Wall Drug Store.
+Bill Hustead had seven children, and his oldest child, Rick Hustead, is the current proprietor of Wall Drug Store.

 Marketing campaign

 Wall Drug earns much of its fame from its self-promotion.
 Billboards advertising the establishment can be seen for hundreds of miles throughout South Dakota and the neighboring states.
 In addition, many visitors of Wall Drug have erected signs throughout the world announcing the miles to Wall Drug from famous locations.
-By 1981 Wall Drug was claiming it was giving away 20,000 cups of water per day during the peak tourist season, lasting from Memorial Day until Labor Day, and during the hottest days of the summer.
+By 1981, Wall Drug was claiming it was giving away 20,000 cups of water per day during the peak tourist season, lasting from Memorial Day until Labor Day, and during the hottest days of the summer.

 Most of Wall Drug's advertisement billboards can be found on an approximately 650 mi stretch of Interstate 90 from Minnesota to Billings, Montana.
 The signs are created by South Dakota billboard artists, including Dobby Hansen and Barry Knutson of Philip.

 Today

 To date, Wall Drug still offers free ice water, but as they have become more popular, they have started to offer free bumper stickers to aid in promotion, and coffee for 5 cents.
 Some popular free bumper stickers read "Where the heck is Wall Drug?" and "Have You Dug Wall Drug?".

-Wall Drug has over 300 original oil paintings in the Western art Gallery Dining Rooms.
-This acquisition represents one of the best private collections of original Western and Illustration Art in the country.
+Wall Drug has over 300 original oil paintings in the Western Art Gallery Dining Rooms.
+This acquisition represents one of the country's best private collections of original Western and Illustration Art.
 Artists featured include N. C. Wyeth, Harvey Dunn, Dean Cornwell, Louis Glanzman, and Harold Von Schmidt.

-When the United States Air Force was still operating Minuteman missile silos in the western South Dakota plains, Wall Drug used to offer free coffee and donuts to service personnel if they stopped in on their way to or from Ellsworth Air Force Base (50 mi west on Interstate 90).
-Wall Drug continues to offer free coffee and donuts to active military personnel.
+When the United States Air Force was still operating Minuteman missile silos in the western South Dakota plains, Wall Drug used to offer free coffee and doughnuts to service personnel if they stopped in on their way to or from Ellsworth Air Force Base (50 mi west on Interstate 90).
+To this day, Wall Drug continues to offer coffee and doughnuts which are free to active military personnel and also popular among ordinary tourists.

 Ted Hustead died in 1999.
-The following day, South Dakota Governor Bill Janklow began his annual State of the State address by commemorating Hustead as "a guy that figured out that free ice water could turn you into a phenomenal success in the middle of a semi-arid desert way out in the middle of someplace."
+The following day, South Dakota Governor Bill Janklow began his annual State of the State address by commemorating Hustead as "a guy that figured out that free ice water could turn you into a phenomenal success in the middle of a semi-arid desert way out in the middle of someplace".
+Bill Hustead died later that same year.